microsoft/makecode-minecraft-roller-coaster/README.md

 To build your minecart roller coaster using this extension, you will construct your track segment-by-segment using code.
 All tracks should start with a [Begin Track](#begin-track) block, then you can append any number of segments, then finish the track with a [Place Track End](#place-track-end) block.
 You can also use code to customize certain elements of the track, like the base block and power interval.

 ### Track Segment Blocks
+These blocks are used to construct the track.
+Each block adds the specified segment, picking up where the previous block left off.

 #### Begin Track
 ![image](https://github.com/microsoft/makecode-minecraft-roller-coaster/assets/69657545/053be3ac-3431-48d5-a4f4-2d0423d19889)

 #### Place Track End
 ![image](https://github.com/microsoft/makecode-minecraft-roller-coaster/assets/69657545/ee2a813e-8a54-4167-bf31-2a19075687a7)